fornax-navo/astropy/docs/io/fits/index.rst

     >>> with fits.open(uri, use_fsspec=True) as hdul:
     ...    data = hdul[1].section[10:12, 20:22]

 Note that the example above accesses the image data using the `.section` attribute rather than the traditional `.data` attribute.
-Using `.section` ensures that only the necessary parts of the FITS image are downloaded.
-The use of `.section` prevents AstroPy from downloading the entire underlying image, which *significantly* speeds up use cases which only require small cutouts from large remote FITS files.
+The use of `.section` ensures that only the necessary parts of the FITS image are obtained from the server, rather than downloading the entire file.
+This can significantly speed up your code if you require small cutouts from large remote FITS files.
 See :ref:`fits_io_cloud` for additional information on working with remote or cloud-hosted FITS files.

 .. seealso:: :ref:`fits_io_cloud`.